 C.6.2.
-Measures used to assess risks and any material changes
+Measures used to Assess Risks and any Material Changes

 Risk Category Risk Measures Used to Assess Risk

-Underwriting Inaccurate Pricing Underwriting performance
+Underwriting Inaccurate Pricing Underwriting performance Analysis of delivers

-Analysis of claims
+Analysis of claims Analysis of claims

-Assessment of priced assumptions
+Lindom miting NA ava a a a a a a a a a a a a a a a a a Assessment of priced assumptions

-Underwriting Macroeconomic Factors Underwriting performance
+Underwriting Macroeconomic Factors Underwriting performance Analysis of plains

-Analysis of claims
+Analysis of claims Manitoring of accommissing indicators

-Monitoring of economic indicators
+Lindonuriting Concentration of Disk/Lock of Monitoring of economic indicators Proportion of business by line of

 Underwriting Concentration of Risk/Lack of Proportion of business by line of

-Diversification of Business business and geography
+Hadaa 200a Diversification of Business business and geography

 Underwriting Reserving Loss ratio performance

 Movements in loss reserves

 Adequacy of technical provisions

 Market Interest Rates Investment performance

 Market Foreign Currency Assets and liabilities by currency

 Credit Investment Portfolio Adherence to Investment criteria

 stipulated in Investment Guidelines

 Credit Receivables Aged debtors

 Credit worthiness of debtors

 Credit Reinsurance Recoverables Credit worthiness of reinsurer

 Adherence to payment terms

 Mitigations in place e.g. letters of

 credit or funds withheld

 Credit Financial Institutions Credit rating

 Liquidity Unanticipated cash required Cashflow forecasting

 Operational Service Level monitoring of TPAs

 Annual TPA review

 All All Capital required and solvency margin